-I’m always trying to find fun kid activities and projects to keep the kids entertained.
-I gathered some of my favorites for all ages.
-These are tried and true ones that my kids really love.
+I’m always on the hunt to find fun kid activities and projects to keep the kids entertained, so I gathered some of my favorites for all ages.
+These are tried and true ones that my kids and grand kids really love.
 Some are creative, some exploratory, some for rainy days, some for outdoors, some crafty, and all fun.
 Look through them and find the ones you think your kids will enjoy.

-DIY Outdoor Games for Kids – This post is full of fun outdoor games for lots of friends and family fun.
-They’re easy to make and play with kids of all ages.
+DIY Outdoor Games for Kids – This post is full of fun outdoor games for hours of fun with friends and family.
+They’re easy to make and fun to play with kids of all ages.

 Nature Scavenger Hunt – Scavenger hunts are so fun plus you can have a little competition if you have older children.
 It’s a fun activity while camping or hiking too.

 Camping Fun Bucket List – Your kids will have so much fun checking these activities off their camping list.

 Rock Photo Holders – The kids can gather rocks from a camping trip or vacation then display there favorite photos from that trip.

 Chalkboard Frame – We made this for Father’s Day but it’s a fun project to make and have displayed in your kids room.
 They can change the picture and frame anytime they want.